rajkumar-b/receipt-processor/readme.md

 4. Spawn up the container from the built image using cmd: `docker-compose -f docker/docker-compose.yml up`
 5. Test the APIs
 6. Once done, bring down the container either using exit commands like 'CTRL+C' in same terminal or using the command `docker-compose -f docker/docker-compose.yml down` via different terminal in same root.

+Side Note:

+The api.yml file gives the regex for Retailers under a receipt as `"^[\\w\\s\\-]+$"` which is essentially alphabets, numbers, underscores, hyphens and spaces.
+However, the example uses `"&"` both in the yml file, as well as the calculatePoints example 2 in readme.
+So, including `&` into the validator regex for now.
+However, I strongly suggest it is taken care of somewhere, either the regex updated, or the retailer name.
 <br><br><br><br>

 _______________________________________